mobilerobot-io/mobilerobot.io/content/notes/mcast-video-delivery.md

   deliver streaming video and real time audio communications between millions of people simultaneously amoung millions of people.
 date: 2018-08-22
-references:
+categories:
+  - software
+tags:
+  - networking
-  - Cisco CRS
+  - multicast
-  - GateD and Greenhills
+  - onos
+  - software defined network
 ---

 I lead a team at Cisco Systems to build a system that would deliver